Disastrous missions in Fortnite Season 8; how to complete them and their rewards

 What this mission asks us to do is the following: over any number of games of any game mode, we must consume a small shield potion and a shield fish.

 - Small Shield Potions: we can find them randomly on the ground or in chests.
-We can also buy them from Curatronic vending machines (see the map from the previous mission to know their locations).
+We can also buy them in Curatronic vending machines (see the map of the previous mission to know their locations).

 - Shield fish: we can find them fishing with fishing rods, professional fishing rods or harpoon weapons in fishing spots.
 Head towards a lake or coast such as Costa Believer or Lago Canoa (north of Ciudad Comercio), register a wooden barrel to obtain a fishing tool, and try your luck at the fishing points (foam circles in the water, we will see fish swimming in them).